Rrreefs

 Grant in 2015

-Response Technologies, LLC, founded in 2015 and located in Coventry, Rhode Island, specializes in additive manufacturing and advanced material science.
-The company develops innovative techniques for creating 3D textile structures and reinforced composites, focusing on sectors such as national defense, energy, aerospace, automotive, and transportation.
-Notably, Response Technologies manufactures explosion-resistant fuel tanks that enhance safety and effectiveness in fuel containment for its clients across these industries.
-As of December 2020, Response Technologies operates as a subsidiary of Bell Textron Inc.
+Response Technologies, LLC, founded in 2015 and based in Coventry, Rhode Island, specializes in additive manufacturing and advanced material science.
+The company focuses on developing innovative techniques for creating 3D textile structures and reinforced composites, which are particularly beneficial for industries such as national defense, energy, aerospace, automotive, and transportation.
+One of its key products includes explosion-resistant fuel tanks, which enhance safety and effectiveness in fuel containment.
+As a subsidiary of Bell Textron Inc., Response Technologies is committed to addressing the material science and additive manufacturing needs of diverse sectors, ensuring that clients receive high-quality fuel cells and components tailored to their specific requirements.

 New Valence Robotics Corporation